hernantz/blog/content/how-to-publish-a-pelican-site-on-github.md

     ignore = all
 ```

-As the output directory is now managed by the independant git repository
+As the output directory is now managed by the independent git repository
 from step 1, we don't want to have to version-control it again from our pelican
 site repo, and that's why we added the last *ignore* statement.